-Students deemed "habitually truant" in any of these circumstances will be contacted for an absence intervention meeting set up by the school.
+Students deemed chronically absent, excessively absent, or habitually truant will be contacted for an absence intervention meeting set up by the school.
 A parent or guardian is required to attend.
 Failure to attend this mandatory meeting may result in the school district contacting Children's Services.
 During this meeting, we will develop an Absence Intervention Plan (AIP).
 Failure to follow and meet the plan requirements will result in the district filing an official complaint in juvenile court.